 Hybrid Poplars also provide perfect firewood in as little as 5 years, making them a great choice for homeowners looking for a quick hardwood forest to use in the winter fireplace or summer fire pit.

 - Mature Height 40 - 50 ft.

 The Hybrid Poplar has become popularized throughout the United States as a fast-growing shade tree.
 Gaining somewhere between 5 and 8 feet a year, the Hybrid Poplar quickly reaches to between 40 and 50 feet in height – the perfect size for a shade tree.
 The rich, green leaves of the Hybrid provide a dense upper canopy through which sunlight is cut off, providing the perfect resting place.
 Don’t forget that shading a yard and house can also drastically reduce air conditioning costs.
 Many homeowners choose to plant the Hybrid Poplar for this reason.
 Fast shade can be yours in a few quick growing seasons.

 The growth rate of the Hybrid Poplar changes based on the planting location, planting methods, watering schedule, and daily care at home.
-Fertilizers can be used to induce faster growth, although they are frequently unwarranted.
+Generally, you can expect to see very fast growth; between 5 and 8 feet per year.
+Fertilizers can be used to induce even faster growth, although they are frequently unwarranted.